01-edu/public/subjects/devops/string_tokenizer/README.md

 ### Hints

-The `re` library is a module for working with regular expressions it provides a set of functions for working with regular expressions, including:
+The `re` library is a module for working with regular expressions.
+It provides a set of functions for working with regular expressions, including:

 - `re.sub()` : Replaces all occurrences of a regular expression pattern in a string with a replacement string.